 UnForm reads the input file to obtain the first page.
 It looks for a form-feed, or if no form-feed is found, it reads the first 255 lines.
 It then strips the data of any PCL escape sequences in order to get a plain text array of lines.
-Lines must be terminated with line-feed characters (ASCII 10) or carriage-return, line-feed sequences (ASCII 13, 10).
+Lines must be terminated with line-feed characters (ASCII 10), carriage-returns characters (ASCII 13), or carriage-return, line-feed sequences (ASCII 13, 10).